jdreux/streamUR/README.md

 * /assets/jquery.myscript.min.js, same as above but the files are minified.
 * /assets/jquery.myscript.min.gzip.js, same as above, but the minified files are gziped.

-Streamur revolves around two core concepts: streams ('jquery' and 'myscript') that are user defined and processors ('.', 'min', 'gzip' and 'js') that are provided.
+StreamUR revolves around two core concepts: streams ('jquery' and 'myscript') that are user defined and processors ('.', 'min', 'gzip' and 'js') that are provided.

 ## Other uses

-There are some other handy processors that can be used with streamUR.
-For instance the jslint processors runs the JSLINT tool on the javscript code and presents the results: */assets/myscript.jslint.js*.
+That's great for managing your assets but there is more StreamUR can do for you.
+For instance the jslint processors runs the JSLINT tool on the javscript code and presents the results: */assets/myscript.jslint.json*.
+Makes it easy for you to check how well your code is doing!

+But JSON is not very nice to read.
 To get a nicer view of the results, you can use the *prettyjslint* processor that returns HTML: */assets/myscript.prettyjslint.html*.

 There are other useful processors that can be used, see the full list below.